andloh/blog.loholt.io/content/posts/sops/index.md

 ```

 With this configuration in place, flux will decrypt and deploy your secret to your targeted Kubernetes cluster.
-To verify, make sure your `Kustomization` has synced and take a look at your secret inside Kubernetes
+To verify, make sure your `Kustomization` has synced, then take a look at your secret inside Kubernetes.

 ## Decrypt and edit your secret on the fly for debugging

 This is one of the main reasons i like `sops` better than `Sealed Secrets`.
-You can decrypt yor secret locally with just doing:
+You can decrypt your secret locally with just doing:

 ```bash
 sops mysecret.yaml